 The rich aromatic flavor of Newtown Pippin was held in high regard in Victorian England too.
 The well-known Victorian pomologist Hogg referrred to it as "A dessert apple, which, when in perfection, is not to be surpassed".
 Hogg also records that the Newtown Pippins tended to arrive in London markets in January, after the sea-voyage from the USA - at which point they will have been at the peak of flavor.

-Please fill in the details below and we will let you know when Newtown Pippin apple trees are back in stock.
+Fill in the form below and we will notify you when Newtown Pippin apple tree is back in stock.

 Newtown Pippin is a fairly reliable tree.
 Although susceptible to scab and most of the other diseases of apples, its natural vigour helps it to keep going.